 The parameter-to-measurement map $f$: $\mathbb{R}^{8} \to \mathbb{R}^{T_1}_+$ can be expressed as

-where the model function $f$ is defined though (\ref{eq:data})-(\ref{eq:data2}).
-To be more precise, for a given parameter $\mathbf{x}$, a bi-Langmuir adsorption isotherm model can be constructed according to (\ref{eq:q}).
-Then, the concentration in mobile, namely $C$, can be obtained by solving PDE (\ref{eq:solver}).
-Finally, the experimental data can be collected by using the designed sensor with the physical law (\ref{eq:data}) and (\ref{eq:data2}).
-The aim in this subsection is to estimate adsorption isotherm parameters $\mathbf{x}$ from the time series database $\mathbf{y}_e$ and the integrated mathematical model (\ref{eq:operator}) with the RL.
+where the model function $f$ is defined through (\ref{eq:data})--(\ref{eq:data2}).
+To be more precise, for a given parameter $\mathbf{x}$, a bi-Langmuir adsorption-isotherm model can be constructed according to formula (\ref{eq:q}).
+The concentration in the mobile phase, denoted as $C$, can then be obtained by solving the PDE in (\ref{eq:solver}).
+Finally, the experimental data can be collected using the designed sensor in accordance with the physical laws described in (\ref{eq:data}) and (\ref{eq:data2}).
+The goal of this subsection is to estimate the adsorption isotherm parameters $\mathbf{x}$ from the time-series data $\mathbf{y}_e$ using the integrated mathematical model (\ref{eq:operator}) and RL.